OwusuAnsah/Alfred/README.md

-# Alfred
+# Who's Alfred K Owusu Ansah

 Hello,

-I'm an illustrator and designer and i want to diversify by learning how to code
+I'm a student of Data ScienceTech Institute and I have interest in learning analytics, Smart cities and Business Analytics